What is Leondrino?

 2. Budget Definition and Budget Allocation

-An important part of the token design are the definition of the token budgets and the allocation of the authorized tokens to the token budgets.
+Important parts of the token design are the definition of the token budgets and the allocation of the authorized tokens to the token budgets.
 Based on experience and best practices, the Leondrino standard contains a standard template for the budget structure grouped by budgets for token sales and budgets for special target groups.
 The first group of budgets are used to raise money, the second group serves the growth and value of the ecosystem, secures early supporters and key employees.
-This standard includes rule suggestions around usage of the budgets such as vesting, lock up periods, etc. and supports a compromise between all critical stakeholders of a company.
+This standard includes rule suggestions around usage of the budgets such as vesting, lock-up periods, etc. and supports a compromise between all critical stakeholders of a company.

 3. Timing and Discounts

 In order to reduce complexity and to speed up decision making of enterprises and investors, the token design standard of Leondrino also contains templates regarding discount schemes for the different rollout phases, definitions around standard airdrops and other standard marketing events.